rdylina/rdylina/README.md

 > A pessimist sees the difficulty in every opportunity; an optimist sees the opportunity in every difficulty. -Winston Churchill

+### About Me
+- Computer Engineering at Cal Poly, Construction Management at Cuesta, Business Admin with concentration in Finance at CSU Stanislaus, MBA in progress at CSU Stanislaus.
+Currently working in real estate financial and real estate development with a passion in programming. 💻🏡
+- Two Dogs 🐕‍🦺🐕‍🦺

+### My Projects/Skills

 - 🔭 I’m currently working on
   - Electron Based application/tooling utilizing bootstrap for styling and vanilla javascript to do data manipulations through the Pipedrive API.
   - ES6 Class based Mortgage Object for solving mortgage calculations.